 Fees.
 The fees set out in the Order Form are due and payable in accordance with the Order Form, unless otherwise set out herein.
 The License shall continue so long as each installment or Recurring Fee or Subscription Fee is paid on or before its due date.
 If an installment payment, Recurring Fee or Subscription Fee is not available or not paid on the due date, then Fleet Complete may terminate this Agreement pursuant to section 4.2.
 ANY AND ALL PAYMENTS RECEIVED BY Fleet Complete ARE FINAL AND NON-REFUNDABLE.

 Invoices.
-The Total Upfront Fee will be invoiced upon acceptance of the executed Order Form by .
+The Total Upfront Fee will be invoiced upon acceptance of the executed Order Form by Fleet Complete.
 All amounts due will be paid concurrent with the invoice of PAD or credit card authorization provided by Client.
 Fleet Complete shall send all invoices to Client at the email address provided on the Order Form within 15 business days of remittance of funds through PAD/credit card.

 Suspension for Non-Payment.
 If payment is overdue by more than 15 days, then Fleet Complete may immediately suspend Client’s license access to and use of the Service if Client fails to make any payment due in respect of the Service and does not cure such non-payment within ten (10) business days after receiving notice of such failure.
 Any suspension of the licensed rights hereunder by Fleet Complete under the preceding sentence shall not excuse Client from its obligation to make all payment(s) under the Agreement.